-Shorewood is utilizing HydroDesigns of New Berlin, WI to assist with the development of its residential CCCP program and to conduct the required commercial inspections and some residential inspections.
+Shorewood is utilizing HydroDesigns of New Berlin, Wisconsin to assist with the development of its residential CCCP program and to conduct the required commercial inspections and some residential inspections.

 The resident and/or property owner can schedule the inspection online or by calling 1-800-315-4305.

-An inspector, either from HydroDesigns or the Shorewood DPW, will perform the inspection which includes a survey of inside/outside hose bibs, the laundry tub, water softener drain, boiler, lawn irrigation, water-powered sump pump and humidifier, if applicable.
+An inspector, either from HydroDesigns or the Shorewood Department of Public Works (DPW), will perform the inspection which includes a survey of inside/outside hose bibs, the laundry tub, water softener drain, boiler, lawn irrigation, water-powered sump pump and humidifier, if applicable.

 A cross-connection is a direct or potential connection between any part of the public water supply system and a source of contamination or pollution.

-The inspection normally takes between 15-30 minutes for a singe family home and from 30 minutes to two hours for commercial or non-residential buildings.
+The inspection normally takes between 15 and 30 minutes for a single family home and from 30 minutes to two hours for commercial or non-residential buildings.